Resonant 7

 RESONATE!

-Rhythmic Tuning!
+Encountered Tuning!

 Keep coming back, and we will work to help you remove the things that may hinder your longing for His return by cultivating an awareness of God’s presence.
 We will help you tune your heart to live out your worship by providing resources like this to help you acknowledge the greatness of God as you become more Resonant, 7 days a week.